Zeebe is currently in a state that we call a “developer preview”. This means that:

 - BPMN support:

 - Payload concept to support scopes and concurrency: Use a scope-based variable store, which makes it possible to propagate payload changes in scope hierarchy.
+(Completed in Zeebe 0.16)

 - Improve error messaging from user perspective: Improve visibility and details of user errors, which allow better understanding and handling of error cases.
+(Completed in Zeebe 0.15)

 - Inital infrastructure changes to improve stability: Initiate required changes to improve the cluster stability in the upcoming releases, particularly around cluster membership, failure detection and replication.